joergschultzelutter/mpad/docs/command_keywords/action_commands.md

 # Action Keyword Commands

 Based on the sender's call sign, MPAD automatically provides its content in the 'correct format'.
 By default, MPAD uses the metric system.
-MPAD will evaluate the user call sign.
+MPAD will evaluate the sender's call sign.
 If a call sign from Liberia, Myanmar and the U.S. has been received, MPAD will automatically switch to the imperial system, thus providing the user wx temperature reports in Fahrenheit, speed in mph, distances in miles and so on.
 You can override this behavior with specific keywords (can be found at the end of this document)
 ## WX data inquiries

 - One or multiple spaces between the respective separators are permitted